aecsocket/wordbase/README.md

 - scan the text in the overlay

 This is achieved by Wordbase connecting to your texthooker via [TextractorSender], receiving sentences, and pushing those sentences into an overlay window which sits on top of your VN.
 This window then integrates with the rest of Wordbase by triggering a popup dictionary when selecting a word.

+In the future this may be moved into a separate app, although this is TBD.

 [TextractorSender]: https://github.com/KamWithK/TextractorSender